Skip to main content

 Albumin is a large protein with a very long half-life of its own (around 19 days).
 By binding to albumin, the lipidated peptide is effectively shielded from both enzymatic degradation and renal clearance.
 It hitches a ride on this stable transport protein, circulating throughout the body.

 The peptide can then be gradually released from albumin to interact with its target receptors.
-This mechanism creates a natural reservoir of the in the bloodstream, ensuring a slow, sustained release and a prolonged duration of action.
+This mechanism creates a natural reservoir of the therapeutic peptide in the bloodstream, ensuring a slow, sustained release and a prolonged duration of action.
 This strategy has been successfully applied to peptides used in metabolic health, providing a steady therapeutic signal from a single administration.

 By binding to albumin, lipidated peptides effectively use a natural, long-lasting transport system to prolong their own therapeutic presence.